 Generic Discount Drug programs operate similarly to drug discount plans and offer prescription medication at a discounted price.
 They may charge a nominal enrollment fee.

-Help for lost income
+Help if you’ve lost income

 The U.S. Department of Labor offers unemployment insurance to eligible individuals.
 To qualify, you must be unemployed due to circumstances beyond your control.
 You must also provide proof of the duration of your employment and your income.
 Click here for your state’s specific eligibility requirements.